Israeli medics say 3 killed in stabbing attack near Tel Aviv

-Police said they suspect it was a militant attack and that the assailant fled in a vehicle.
-Security forces set up roadblocks in the area around where the killings occurred, in the town of Elad, and a helicopter could be seen hovering over the area.
+In Washington, State Department spokesman Ned Price said the attack appeared to be “the latest in what has been a string of despicable terrorist attacks that have rocked Israel.”

-The Magen David Adom emergency service said three people were killed and four others were wounded; two of the wounded were in serious condition.
+“Our commitment to our Israeli partners, to Israel’s security, that is ironclad,” he added.

-The Palestinian militant group Hamas, which rules the Gaza Strip, praised the attack and linked it to violence at a holy site in Jerusalem, but did not claim responsibility for it.
+The Palestinian militant group Hamas, which rules the Gaza Strip, praised the attack and linked it to violence at the Jerusalem holy site.

 “The storming of Al-Aqsa Mosque can’t go unpunished,” Hamas spokesman Hazem Qassem said.
 “The heroic operation in Tel Aviv is a practical translation of what the resistance had warned against.”